Is Stockholm Safe? A Tourist's Guide to Safety and Security

 Is Stockholm Safe to Visit for Women?

 For women travelers, Stockholm is considered quite safe.
-According to data from Travelladies, the violence rate in the city is 13.1%, which is low by global standards.
+According to the 2026 Women, Peace and Security Index, Sweden scores 0.94, indicating very low risks.
 Additionally, Sweden as a country ranks high on various safety and equality indices, and the city itself is designed with pedestrian-friendly infrastructure, well-lit streets, and efficient public transport.
 Women can confidently explore Stockholm alone, although, as in any large city, it is wise to avoid isolated areas at night and stay vigilant in unfamiliar surroundings.

 Common Crimes and Scams That Tourists Should Be Aware Of